Crossover-SGD: A gossip-based communication in distributed deep learning for alleviating large mini-batch problem and enhancing scalability: Introduction

 In summary, increasing the size of the mini-batch has the advantage of scalability by reducing the synchronization frequency but still has heavy network traffic owing to the use of the AllReduce-SGD scheme.
 Conversely, the gossip-based SGD scheme reduces the network traffic itself, but the accuracy in the large mini-batch problem, which should be analyzed on large-scale nodes, has not been verified.
 Therefore, we studied the validation accuracy of gossip-based methods under the condition of large mini-batch problems.
 In this analysis, we verified that gossip-based SGD can achieve higher accuracy than AllReduce-SGD with fixed number of worker nodes and that expanding node scalability is crucial by alleviating delay propagation of parameters in order to fully utilize this characteristic of gossip-based SGD.

 To alleviate the node scalability problem of gossip-based SGD, we propose a novel segment-wise communication scheme, called Crossover-SGD, based on the gossiping-SGD algorithm for high node scalability.
 Our proposed Crossover-SGD is inspired by the uniform crossover method \cite{syswerda1989uniform} of genetic algorithm; however, the detailed method of Crossover-SGD is different from that of genetic algorithm.
-For fast and direct propagation of the weight parameter, we section the model into segments and utilize the overlapped segment-wise communication and load-balancing random network topology.
-By overlapping segment-wise communication and load-balancing random network topology, Crossover-SGD achieves higher and more robust accuracy with increasing mini-batch size in large mini-batch problem conditions; it also has higher node scalability with regard to validation accuracy.
+For fast and direct propagation of the weight parameter, we section the model into segments and utilize the overlapped segment-wise communication and random network topology with fair peer selection.
+By overlapping segment-wise communication and random network topology with fair peer selection, Crossover-SGD achieves higher and more robust accuracy with increasing mini-batch size in large mini-batch problem conditions; it also has higher node scalability with regard to validation accuracy.
 Furthermore, we adapt the hierarchical communication method \cite{jia2018highly,kurth2017deep} to Crossover-SGD to limit the number of workers communicating using gossip-based communication.